UK economy heading for first-quarter slowdown as election approaches

 The figures did not mean the economy would hit the skids this year - ONS figures have generally been weaker than private sector surveys on manufacturing - but they might prompt the Bank of England to keep interest rates at a record low, economists said.

-However, the timing is awkward for Cameron and his Chancellor George Osborne, who have centred their message to voters on their "long-term economic plan" to restore Britain to health after the financial crisis.
+However, the timing is awkward for Cameron and his finance minister George Osborne, who have centered their message to voters on their "long-term economic plan" to restore Britain to health after the financial crisis.

 In February, industrial output rose by a monthly 0.1 percent while manufacturing rose 0.4 percent, the Office for National Statistics said.
 Compared with a year earlier, industrial output was up 0.1 percent and factory output was 1.1 percent higher.